In this article, we offer our thoughts on Market Intelligence: profiling the competition. What profiling is, what to do and what you can do with it.

 So to conclude in this article, we offered our thoughts on Market Intelligence: profiling the competition.

 Competitor profiling can show you strategic weaknesses in rivals that you can exploit.
 Being proactive with profiling will allow you to anticipate what your competitor is going to do next.
-What are their planned strategies?
+What are their planned strategies and what are your competitors ultimate goal?
 And how they plan to counter changes in your market environment.
 This knowledge will make you more agile, be able to go on the attack armed with Intelligence to exploit opportunities and make the most of your strengths.
 You can also stop your competitors dead in their tracks if they try to go for your weaknesses.